fabrigeas/Cheatsets/ReadMe.md

 I perefered a distributted approach so as to be able to acces my data everewhre with no need to transport it.

-A good practice is to clone, or pull, then branch and edit. after editing,checkout the master back and merge, then pull and push.
+A good practice is to clone, or pull, then branch and edit. after editing, checkout the master back and merge, then pull and push.

 NB Use geany editor to read the notes files because it enables easya wrap and expand of notes that are organized as blocks